Introduction

 These are the baseline features every decent AI receptionist should have:

 Natural-sounding voice.
 If it sounds like a robot from 2010, customers will hang up.
-Modern AI voices from platforms like Rosie AI and NextPhone sound conversational with natural cadence and smooth handling of interruptions.
+Modern AI voices from platforms like NextPhone sound conversational with natural cadence and smooth handling of interruptions.

 24/7 availability.
 This is the whole point.
 If it only works business hours, just hire a part-timer.